-The harvest season is over.
-Please reach out to me next fall.
+The harvest season will begin in September and end in November.
+Please reach out to me to reserve fruit.
 Thank you!

 FAQ: I do not sell pawpaw trees.
 Please read below my information on vendors.
 Your source of seed for plants can be from fruit you purchase.
 Shipping is a nuisance in terms of packaging items carefully and making a dreaded trip to the post office.
 Some past priority shipments of perishable fruit have take more than two weeks to arrive.

 I am sad that 2020 was both a year of Pawpaw scarcity and the Pandemic.
 Let us hope that 2021 brings us a better situation for public health and a more bountiful crop.

 I plan to have pawpaws for sale at the Hardwick Farmers Market on Sundays in 2021.
 The grove is in my backyard.
 For many reasons, my family prefers that I meet pawpaw people at the public venue of the farmers market.

 As a reminder, eat only the pawpaw flesh.
 Do not eat the skin or seeds.
 The seeds are beautiful and make gorgeous jewelry beads.
 You can grow the seeds by being sure that they never dry out.
 If storing the seed for planting, keep it viable with storage in a plastic bag in your refrigerator.

 My crop continues to be grown without pesticides, fungicides, and chemical fertilizer.
 The only input supplied to the trees is compost.
 It is not my intention to take advantage of scarcity and price gouge people that have a sincere interest in purchasing this fruit.
 Most of you are very nice people and have a strong interest in sustainable agriculture, unusual fruits, and local food.
 You are a crowd that I enjoy being with and can relate to easily.